 Otto Warburg Medal

 sponsored by Elsevier/BBA

-The Otto Warburg Medal 2024 goes to Johannes Buchner
+The Otto Warburg Medal 2025 goes to Matthias Hentze

-The German Society for Biochemistry and Molecular Biology (GBM) and Elsevier/BBA honor Prof. Dr. Johannes Buchner in recognition of his fundamental contributions to the structure formation of proteins and the role of chaperones with the Otto Warburg Medal 2024
+The German Society for Biochemistry and Molecular Biology (GBM) and Elsevier/BBA honor Prof. Dr. Matthias Hentze in recognition of his fundamental contributions to the understanding of gene regulation by RNA-binding proteins and the identification of RNA-binding proteins with the Otto Warburg Medal 2025

+Otto Warburg Medal